-All students begin on four courses.
-3 main A Level choices plus an additional choice, from a range of options such as; Core maths, AS maths or an EPQ.
+All students begin on 4 courses.
+3 main A level choices plus an additional choice, from a range of options such as; Core maths, AS maths or an EPQ.
 A variety of Packages are also on offer such as a Medical, Education, Law, Business and Management Packages, which offer links for applied learning within these various sectors.

 All students are allocated private study sessions.

 The HGS timetable runs over a fortnightly cycle for 6 periods per day.
 The allocation of lessons for each subject in each year can be seen in the accompanying document, Curriculum Diagram 2020-21.